Best daily deals

 The Nothing Ear (stick) stays in better than the Minor III.

-If the main draw for you is the Marshall name and style, consider the on-ear headphones, Major IV.
-It sounds much better, feels vastly more comfortable, and boasts a long battery life and goes for a similar price of $116 at Amazon.
-Sure, it only uses SBC, but it also has a headphone jack.
-Like the Minor III it’s a straight forward set of headphones, but better executed.
+If the main draw for you is the Marshall name and style, consider the on-ear headphones, Major IVThey sound much better, feel vastly more comfortable, boast a long battery life, and go for a similar price to $116 at Amazon.
+Sure, they only use SBC, but they also have a headphone jack.
+Like the Minor III, they’re a straightforward set of headphones but better executed.

 Frequently asked questions about the Marshall Minor III